Tinkerforge/doc/en/source/Kits/WeatherStation/WeatherStation.rst

 * Wi-Fi connection to PC: Install application on PC, connect to Weather Station directly over Wi-Fi or through an access point.
 * Raspberry Pi or other embedded board integrated in Weather Station:
-  Install Brickd and application on embedded board, connect Master Brick of Weather Station to embedded board via USB.
+  Install the Brick Daemon and application on embedded board, connect Master Brick of Weather Station to embedded board via USB.

 .. batti: link to further enhancement section? how to use rasp with weather station etc.